osimola/codekata/medians/README.md

 just don't bother to keep array in order past halfway.
 N^2 time but with smaller constant.

+How fast is it compared to sorting entire array with std::sort and taking the middle element?
+For large-ish arrays the results are all over the map depending on what the CPU cache does.
+For above L3 cache arrays the expected linear vs. N log N can be seen.
+For small arrays, about below 40 elements (which naturally stay in L1) the difference is at most 1.5x.

 Built with Meson (http://mesonbuild.com), because it's really cool these days and everyone should be using it.